-Figure 1 shows the 450 nm degree of linear polarization (DOLP) and angle of polarization (AOP), respectively, for a clear sky seen through the fisheye lens of our LCVR-based imaging polarimeter at 17:55 (Mountain Standard Time, MST = UTC -6 h) on 26 June 2006 from the top of the engineering building at Montana State University in Bozeman.
-Montana (45.67 °N, 111.05 °W).
-In the DOLP image, the band of maximum polarization caused by Rayleigh scattering is clearly visible in an arc positioned 90° from the Sun (with a maximum DOLP = 66%).
+Figure 1 shows the 450-nm Degree of Linear Polarization (DOLP) and Angle of Polarization (AOP), respectively, for a clear sky seen through the fisheye lens of our LCVRbased imaging polarimeter at 17:55 (Mountain Standard Time, MST = UTC - 6 hours) on 26 June 2006 from the top of the engineering building at Montana State University in Bozeman, Montana (45.67° N, 111.05° W).
+In the DOLP image, the band of maximum polarization caused by Rayleigh scattering is clearly visible in an arc positioned 90° from the sun (with a maximum DOLP = 66%).
 Similar data are seen in the other four wavelength bands (not shown), with the longer wavelengths exhibiting higher maximum DOLP values.
-The oval at the top of the image is the Sun occulter, which prevents overexposure by direct sunlight.
+The oval at the top of the image is the sun occulter, which prevents overexposure by direct sunlight.
 Also, penthouses on the top of the building can be seen to the top (west) and the top left (southwest).
 The black area below the occulter in the AOP image is the Babinet neutral point.
 This area has been denoted black because the AOP is undefined where the DOLP is equal to zero.
 The other black area to the right of the occulter is an area of overexposed reflection from a building antenna.
 It should be noted that AOP values in regions away from the image center are difficult to interpret because the fisheye lens projects a three-dimensional polarized sky dome onto a two-dimensional Stokes image.
-For reference, though, a 90° AOP measurement at the image center represents a vector oriented from left to right.
+For reference, though, a 90° AOP measurement at the image center represents a vector oriented from left-to-right.